Yapen languages (Austronesian)

 The Yapen languages are the branch of Malayo-Polynesian languages spoken on Yapen Island and the nearby isle of Cenderawasih Bay, both in Papua province of northeastern Indonesia.

 They share Yapen Ιsland with the Papuan Yawa languages.

+Historical morphology

+Reconstructions of subject markers and inalienable possessive markers for Yapen proto-languages according to Kamholz (2015).
+Note that V = vocalic conjugation, C = consonantal conjugation: